TIPS ABOUT SELLING YOUR COLLECITON

 Here are some insights as to how a dealer calculates what to offer on different categories of cards.

 Many people tend to look at the most optimistic outcome when viewing their financial transactions.
 They tend to neglect the details and focus on the top line number.
-Ebay charges 11% commission, Paypal, around 3%, and the amount you charge the buyer for shipping won’t cover your postage and supplies.
-Both charge their fees on your shipping cost as well.
+Ebay charges about a 15% commission, and the amount you charge the buyer for shipping won’t cover your postage and supplies.
+Ebay charges their fees on the card, the shipping cost and the sales tax.
 There are returns, buyers who claim the item was damaged in shipping, buyers who switch cards, and a number of other cost centers that affect the amount you get to bank after expenses.
 This doesn’t account for your time.
 Scanning, describing, listing and packing a couple hundred cards is a larger task than many collectors realize.

 A dealer buying a collection has to account for labor when making an offer.
 It’s difficult to give a straight % estimate based on the expected sales price without knowing the breakdown of a collection.
 For example, let’s go with a graded card that’s expected to sell for $500.
 Assume the dealer has direct selling costs of 15%, this includes Ebay fees, payment processing fees, shipping material fees and the cost of shipping that exceeds the amount collected from the buyer.
 Using these numbers, the dealer would net $425 and probably want to pay $325 for the card.
 The dealer has to scan the card, enter a description, process the sale, pack and ship card and handle returns (if needed) as well as lay out the money for a period of time.
 This works out to the collector getting 65% of the expected sale price and the dealer generating a gross profit of $100 (30%) before taking into account the labor.